pkalivas/radiate/docs/source/engines.md

 ## Metrics

-The `MetricSet`, included in the engine's epoch, provides a number of built-in metrics that can be used to evaluate the performance of the `GeneticEngine`.
-These metrics can be used to monitor the progress of the engine, compare different runs, and tune hyperparameters.
-During evolution, the engine collects various metrics from it's different components as well as the overall performance of the engine.

-A metric is defined as:
+Metric collection in radiate is interwoven into every aspect of the evolutionary process.
+It uses the [Kahan summation algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) paired with [Welford's one-pass online algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm) for fast, accurate, and numerically stable computation of statistics.
+All of this combined provides robust and reliable metric tracking throughout the evolutionary process.
+Using the `MetricSet` (a collection of independent `Metric`s) we can collect a whole host statistics that span the entire evolutionary process allowing us to gain deep insights into the evolutionary dynamics.

+The `MetricSet` is an object (struct) given to the user in two main forms:

+1. On the engine's `Generation` - given to the user after each epoch or each pass of the evolution process.
+2. Through the engine's eventing system.
+Various events emit metric data allowing the user to track metrics or derive their own in real-time.

+Each `metric` can include any combination of the following types:

-1. `Value` - Represents a single value metric with a name and a `Statistic`.
+1. `Value` - Represents a single value metric.
+Ie: a count, or running sum throughout either the generation or the entire process.
-2. `Time` - Represents a time metric with a name and a `TimeStatistic`.
+2. `Time` - Represents a time metric with a name and a collection of time samples.
+This can also be represented through a single generation pass or a cumulative time.
-3. `Distribution` - Represents a distribution metric with a name and a `Distribution`.
+3. `Distribution` - Represents a distribution metric.
+The distribution is stored as a `Vec<f32>` and stores the same statistical measures as a `Value`, but also includes the shape of the distribution allowing for calculation of distribution-specific statistics (like entropy for exampe).

 ### Statistic